 Norwood New Town, Croydon

 ‘The world’s first new town’ (according to some) as we understand the term today, now demolished but still named on Ordnance Survey maps

 In the late 18th century Augustus Hervey, Earl of Bristol, bought a woodside cottage on Knight’s Hill Common and acquired several acres of surrounding land from the archbishop of Canterbury.
 Like many wealthy aristocrats he wanted to establish a London retreat to complement his City base and his country estate.

-Hervey greatly enlarged the cottage to create Norwood House, a mansion that is now the Virgo Fidelis convent senior school.
+Hervey greatly enlarged the cottage to create Norwood House.
 After his death, Hervey’s mistress Mary Nesbitt lived on at Norwood House, playing a shadowy role in European political affairs as an agent of the British government.
 The mansion has been owned by the Sisters of Our Lady of Fidelity since the mid-19th century and has mostly been used for educational purposes.
 Nuns continue to occupy part of the site.